iradukundaa/MagicEden-minting-bot/README.md

 - For Support: 7XGhYc1dDAzrAjqV2nhLjHQ9nLzmZ1VSqRTggjbt3SoM (sol)

 I laughed heartily, thank you
+Our bots died guys, no one uses after the collapse of the blockchain

 You can **launch multiple instances of the bot to bypass minting limit / wallet**